GenieFramework/Genie.jl/docs/src/tutorials/4-1--Developing_MVC_Web_Apps.md

 3. PostgreSQL
 Input 1, 2 or 3 and press ENTER to confirm
 ```

 Note that if you select an option other than SQLite, you will need to manually create the database outside of Genie.
 Currently, Genie only automatically creates SQLite databases.

 We'll use SQLite in this demo, so let's press "1".
-Once the process is completed, Genie will start the new application at <http://127.0.0.1:8000>.
+Once the process is completed, Genie will start the new application
+at <http://127.0.0.1:8000>.
 We can open it in the browser to see the default Genie home page.

 ### How does this work?

 Genie uses the concept of routes and routing in order to map a URL to a request handler (a Julia function) within the app.
-If we edit the `routes.jl` file we will see that is has defined a `route` with for requests at `/` will display a static file called `welcome.html` (and which can be found in the `public/` folder):
+If we edit the `routes.jl` file we will see that is has defined a `route` that states that for any requests to the `/` URL,
+the app will display a static file called `welcome.html` (which can be found in the `public/` folder):

 ```julia
 route("/") do